 Health Benefit Marketplace (formerly called Exchange)

-State Marketplaces will serve as a one-stop online portal for individuals and small businesses to purchase health insurance and determine eligibility for public programs like Medicaid and CHIP.
-Marketplaces will also assist individuals in applying for subsidies to help pay for the cost of health insurance.
+State Marketplaces are online portals for individuals and small businesses to purchase health insurance and determine eligibility for public programs like Medicaid and CHIP.
+Marketplaces also assist individuals in applying for subsidies to help pay for the cost of health insurance.

 For Marketplace assistance, call 1-800-318-2596; hearing impaired callers using TTY/TDD technology can dial 1-855-889-4325 for assistance.
 HealthCare.gov is the website for the Health Insurance Marketplace.